Hero - Interior Page Hero Module

 Bouquet Your Way

 Early August is prime time to walk the mountaintop fields of flowers and berries at family-owned Jeter Mountain Farm in Hendersonville.
-Assemble your own bouquet of Technicolor zinnias and 10 varieties of sunflowers (some up to 9 feet tall), then kick back and enjoy a hard cider or latte while the kids explore a 6,000-square-foot indoor playground.
+Assemble your own bouquet of technicolor zinnias and 10 varieties of sunflowers (some up to 9 feet tall), then kick back and enjoy a hard cider or latte while the kids explore a 6,000-square-foot indoor playground.

 Lilies of the Mountain